GaetanLepage/phd-manuscript/sections/1_introduction/0_index.typ

 - Challenges of DRL: unstable, lack of generalization.
   Maybe give some details about how we struggled (or in conclusion?)

-=== Acoustic Localization and navigation to enhance perception
+=== Acoustic Localization and Navigation to Enhance Perception

 Objective: optimize ASR
 - Robots need to understand what humans say to interact with them.